Cavanaugh's Cronies

 Jacob Altik

 Jacob Altik is a 2021 graduate of the University of Michigan Law School.
 Prior to joining DOGE, he clerked for DC Circuit Appeals Judge Neomi Rao, who was a protege of Russell Vought in the first Trump administration.
 As a lawyer, he is often responsible for backing up DOGE’s actions with legal threats, and there are several reported cases of him attempting to browbeat independent agencies into compliance with administration policy.
-He has also been selected to be a clerk for Supreme Court Justice Neil Gorsuch this summer, so it’s unclear how long his tenure with DOGE will last.
+He has also been selected to be a clerk for Supreme Court Justice Neil Gorsuch in the summer of 2025, so he left DOGE by the end of June 2025.

 Likely aliases: OPM-16